VATICAN TOURS, ROME - VISITOR INFORMATION FOR THE PINACOTECA

 There is Leonardo's unfinished St Jerome, and Caravaggio's Descent from the Cross is unusual in depicting Mary as a middle-aged woman, grieving over the body of the martyred Christ.
 Reni's Crucifixion of St Peter (the first pontiff of course) and Poussin's Martyrdom of St Erasmus continue a theme of saints dying for the Church - gruesomely so in the latter, as we see Erasmus's intestines being slowly wound from his stomach onto a drum, part of the drawing and quartering process.

-Tickitaly are official agents for the Vatican and offer individual ticket booking as well as both group and private tours - click here for information on arranging a private tour for you and your party, and click here for information on joining a pre-booked group tour (maximum of 20 people).
+Tickitaly are official agents for the Vatican and offer individual ticket booking as well as both group and private tours - click here for information on arranging a private tour for you and your party, and click here for information on joining a group tour of the Vatican.